CharloSSus/CharloSSus/README.md

 - 👋 Hi, I’m @CharloSSus
 - 👀 I’m interested in multiplataform app development, web development and game development
-- 🌱 I’m currently working on a RogueLike Game, similar to "The binding of isaac", but based in the pop-culture thats going on nowadays.
+- 🌱 I’m currently working on a RogueLike Game, similar to "The binding of isaac", but based in the pop-culture.

 <!---